luxfi/evm/plugin/evm/validators/README.md

 ### Connected

-The AvalancheGo uptime manager records the time when a peer is connected to the tracker node.
-When a paused/ `inactive` validator is connected, the pausable uptime manager does not directly invoke the `Connected` method on the AvalancheGo uptime manager, thus the connection time is not directly recorded.
+The Lux uptime manager records the time when a peer is connected to the tracker node.
+When a paused/ `inactive` validator is connected, the pausable uptime manager does not directly invoke the `Connected` method on the Lux uptime manager, thus the connection time is not directly recorded.
 Instead, the pausable uptime manager waits for the validator to increase its continuous validation fee balance and resume operation.
 When the validator resumes, the tracker node records the resumed time and starts tracking the uptime of the validator.

 Note: The uptime manager does not check if the connected peer is a validator or not.
 It records the connection time assuming that a non-validator peer can become a validator whilst they're connected to the uptime manager.

 ### Disconnected

-When a peer validator is disconnected, the AvalancheGo uptime manager updates the uptime of the validator by adding the duration between the connection time and the disconnection time to the uptime of the validator.
+When a peer validator is disconnected, the Lux uptime manager updates the uptime of the validator by adding the duration between the connection time and the disconnection time to the uptime of the validator.
 When a validator is paused/`inactive`, the pausable uptime manager handles the `inactive` peers as if they were disconnected.
 Thus the uptime manager assumes that no paused peers can be disconnected again from the pausable uptime manager.

 ### Pause